mkhulleman019/javascriptProjects/README.md

-This file will be used for my JavaScript practice and assignments through The Tech Academy.
+This file contains my JavaScript practice and assignments through The Tech Academy.

 Async, defer , and debug - practiced using the listed commands for loading js.